glpi-project/docdev/source/devapi/search.rst

       - **htmltext**: boolean, escape the value (false by default)

-   - 'number'. use a Dropdown::showNumber() for modification (in case of 'equals' searchtype).
+   - 'number'. use a Dropdown::showNumber() for modification (in case of 'equals' searchtype). |br|
       For 'contains' searchtype, you can use < and > prefix in 'value'.

       *optional parameters*: